Oak Flats, New South Wales: Geography

-The postcode for Oak Flats is 2529.

 Neighbouring suburbs/regional areas of Oak Flats include Albion Park Rail, Albion Park, Blackbutt and Mount Warrigal.

 Education

 Oak Flats has four major schools within its boundaries, including Balarang Primary, Oak Flats Primary School, Oak Flats High School and Corpus Christi Catholic High School.

 Oak Flats High School

 Oak Flats High School is a government-funding secondary school, which was opened on a 20 hectare site on the eastern end of the suburb in 1962.
 It has 760 enrolments and provides education to children between year 7 and year 12.

 Balarang Public School

 Balarang Public School was opened in 1968 in a four hectare landscape in Oak Flats.
 It is located right next to Oak Flats High School.
 The school provides education to children between Kindergarten and year 6 and draws 30% of its enrolments from other surrounding suburbs.
 The name of the school is an Indigenous meaning for 'place of swamp oak'.